vertexproject/synapse/docs/synapse/devguides/orch_hashistack.rst

   ``./local/cell.yaml`` and over to ``/vertex/storage/cell.yaml``.
 This location would be the mapped in persistent storage location for the service.
 - Last, after copying the file, the shell script launches the service process.
-- In addition, this example also shows a place where a authentication username for Docker Hub (our container image repository) would be placed into the job file, so that the Docker daemon can retrieve the image.
+- In addition, this example also shows a place where an authentication username for Docker Hub (our container image repository) would be placed into the job file, so that the Docker daemon can retrieve the image.

 .. literalinclude:: shodan.hcl